14 Top-Rated Day Trips from Philadelphia

 Address: Chadds Ford, Pennsylvania

-10 Brandywine Creek State Park
+14. Brandywine Creek State Park, Wilmington, DE

 Covering nearly 1,000 acres that in the late 1800s was a du Pont family dairy farm, Brandywine Creek State Park includes the nature preserves of Freshwater Marsh and Tulip Tree Woods.
 The latter protects a majestic stand of 190-year-old tulip poplar trees, and the entire area is an important habitat for wildflowers, songbirds (including bluebirds), deer, and other wildlife.